Agent-Cells with DNA Programming: A Dynamic Decentralized System

+In this paper, we define an agent to be a cell of the body of a network.
+The agent has a core, a membrane, and a $\DNA$ (see Figure~\ref{fig:cell}(A)).
+Note that our definition does not contradict the previous definitions of an agent.
+In reverse, the other systems can remarkably benefit from hiring the $\DNA$ capability inside an agent.
 To the best of our knowledge, equipping a software agent with a $\DNA$ structure is initiated with this paper.
-This perspective was valuable when we tried to devise a strategy to move from a 4G telecommunication system to 5G, where there are quite a few elements.
+This perspective was valuable when we tried to devise a strategy to move from a 4G telecommunication system to a 5G, where there are quite a few elements.
 Each element needs a different set of functional operations with tight deadlines.
 For example, an IoT device may have different requirements than a battery controller in an antenna.
 Decision-making and setting operational functions to be run for monitoring and controlling a device made us use software agents.
 The idea began when we wanted to provide an agent that could fork itself and spread throughout a network.
 Each agent was supposed to run a subset of a list of functions.
 This subset of functions may depend on a few characteristics, such as the agent's position in the given network.
 If we create an agent that contains the whole set of functions so that it can detect the position and run the corresponding subset of functions, there got to be a considerable code carried by every agent.